'American Hustle,' 'Wolf of Wall Street' win Writers Guild nods

 In the best original screenplay category, the 1970s con-man romp of David O. Russell’s “American Hustle” is joined by Woody Allen’s reversal-of-fortune tale “Blue Jasmine,” the portrait of an unlikely AIDS treatment activist in “Dallas Buyers Club,” the virtual love story “Her” and the rueful look at life in the heartland in “Nebraska.”

-The Writers Guild Awards will be handed out simultaneously at ceremonies in Los Angeles and New York on February 1, ahead of the March 2 Academy Awards ceremony.
+The Writers Guild Awards will be handed out simultaneously at ceremonies in Los Angeles and New York on Feb.
+1, ahead of the March 2 Academy Awards ceremony.
+(Reporting By Mary Milliken; editing by Gunna Dickson)